MatthiasBart/bachelor-thesis/chapters/3-background.typ

 ====== Nagles Algorithm

 Due to the 20 byte TCP header there has been a relatively high overhead when sending small packages which in worst case could lead to congestion collapse considering the error prevention of the TCP protocol.
 This algorithm inhibits the sending of new TCP segments as long as no previously transmitted data stays unacknowledged.
-This algorithm is enabled by default on iOS systems @apple_inc_network_nodate-1 and while testing the prototype has lead to highly reduced IP package number sent compared to the data slices sent from the Application Layer @nagle_congestion_1984.
+This algorithm is enabled by default on #gls("ios") systems @apple_inc_network_nodate-1 and while testing the prototype has lead to highly reduced IP package number sent compared to the data slices sent from the Application Layer @nagle_congestion_1984.

 ===== #gls("udp")